simpleig/Geo-PIFu/README.md

 	conda env create -f geopifu_requirements.yml
 	conda activate geopifu

 We use `opendr` for mesh rendering.
 To accomodate its package requirements, we provide another conda `yml` environment file.
+If you have trouble with `yml` we also provide our installation commands log in `assests/create_opendrEnv.sh`.

 	conda env create -f opendr_requirements.yml
 	conda activate opendrEnv # plz make sure this works